infracost/infracost/README.md

  * `aws_lb`
  * `aws_nat_gateway`

- It also supports provisioned pricing for the following ASW resources:
+ It also supports provisioned pricing for the following AWS resources:
  * `aws_dynamodb_table`

 This does not yet support estimates for: